Supported tags and respective

 7.8.x).
-While older GHC release tags are available in this DockerHub repository, only the latest stable release (or upcoming release candidates) will be shown in the "Supported tags ..." section at the top of this page.
+While older GHC release tags are available in this DockerHub repository, only the two most recent minor releases will receive updates or be shown in the "Supported tags ..." section at the top of this page.

 How to use this image

 Start an interactive interpreter session with

 $ docker run -it --rm amd64/haskell:8 GHCi, version 8.4.3: http://www.haskell.org/ghc/ :? for help Prelude>

 FROM amd64/haskell:8 RUN stack install pandoc pandoc-citeproc ENTRYPOINT ["pandoc"]

 FROM amd64/haskell:8 RUN cabal update && cabal install pandoc pandoc-citeproc ENTRYPOINT ["pandoc"]